 Peroneal tendinopathy is characterized as any impairment to the structure and function of the tendons of the peroneal muscles (peroneus longus and peroneus brevis) that run down the outside of the lower leg.
 The most common symptoms include pain, discomfort, and/ or swelling to the outside portion of the ankle.
 There are a number of different pathologies that fall under the ‘tendinopathy’ umbrella, but the most common include peroneal tendinitis and peroneal tendinosis.
 The two conditions are similar in clinical presentations and are commonly mistaken for one another; differentiation however, is important.

-The primary focus of treating tendinitis is to control swelling, whereas initial treatment of tendinosis is focused on the elimination of the source of repetitive strain (1).
+The primary focus and often best treatment for peroneal tendinitis is to control swelling, whereas initial treatment of tendinosis is focused on the elimination of the source of repetitive strain (1), often with the use of insoles or orthotics.
 With each of the pathologies, controlling biomechanics and protecting the tendon from excessive strain is the focus of long-term treatment.
 Many of the treatment options overlap, but one distinction between the two is the use of anti-inflammatory medications (1).
 Speak with your family physician to determine whether anti-inflammatories are appropriate for you.

-Symptoms are typically insolated to the lateral or outside portion of the ankle and may include:
+Symptoms of Peroneal Tendinopathy are typically insolated to the lateral or outside portion of the ankle and may include:

 - Sharp pain or a dull ache